matthias-bs/growatt2lorawan/README.md

 * [nygma2004/growatt2mqtt](https://github.com/nygma2004/growatt2mqtt) - for the Growatt PV Inverter / Modbus part

 ## Hardware Requirements
-* ESP32
+* ESP32 (optionally with LiPo battery charger and battery)
 * SX1276 (or compatible) LoRaWAN Radio Transceiver
 * LoRaWAN Antenna
 * RS485 Transceiver - 3.3V compatible, half-duplex capable (e.g [Waveshare 4777](https://www.waveshare.com/wiki/RS485_Board_(3.3V)) module)

 ## Power Supply

-The ESP32 development board can be powerd from the inverter's USB port **which only provides power if the inverter is active**
+The ESP32 development board can be powerd from the inverter's USB port **which only provides power if the inverter is active**.

 **No sun - no power - no transmission!** :sunglasses:

+Some ESP32 boards have an integrated LiPo battery charger.
+You could power the board from a battery while there is no PV power (at least for a few hours).

 ## Library Dependencies